rolandvarga/batch_proc/README.md

 ### Running it

 #### Download release
-Download a pre-compiled binary from the [releases](https://github.com/rolandvarga/batch_proc/releases/) section of this repository.
+Download one of the binaries from the [releases](https://github.com/rolandvarga/batch_proc/releases/) section of this repository.

 The following systems are currently supported:
 * Linux